NativeScript/docs-v7/tutorial/ng-chapter-2.md

 ---
-title: Chapter 2—Creating user interfaces
+title: Chapter 2—Creating User Interfaces
 position: 3
 guide: true
 environment: angular
 ---

-# Chapter 2—Creating user interfaces
+# Chapter 2—Creating User Interfaces

 In this chapter you’re going to learn how to build NativeScript user interfaces, including markup, styling, images, and more.